We’ll not lose the plot!

 support we would very much hope they reconsider and instead help

-us to develop what is recognised universally as a much valued
+us to maintain what is recognised universally as a much valued

 Vote on future of our allotments